-BASF, Du Pont, Bayer CropScience, Syngenta
+BASF, Du Pont, , Syngenta

-Disease pressure in 2011 in Europe was low to moderate with a late onset of disease.
+Disease pressure in 2012 in Europe was moderate to high.

-Extensive monitoring programmes were carried out throughout the wheat growing areas of Europe in 2011.
+Extensive monitoring programmes were carried out throughout the wheat growing areas of Europe in 2012.

-The status at the end of the season 2011 is as follows:
+The status at the end of the season 2012 is as follows:

-France, Germany, The Netherlands, Lithuania, Sweden, Great Britain, Denmark, Ireland: widespread resistance all over these countries at high levels.
+France, Germany, Sweden, Great Britain, Denmark, Ireland: widespread resistance over all these countries at high levels.

-Poland: heterogeneous populations from no to high levels of resistance.
+Poland, Lithuania: heterogeneous populations from no to high levels of resistance.

-Czech Republic: 2011 data show a generally stable situation with the majority of samples ranging from low to medium resistance levels.
-A few samples with high resistance levels were detected in parts of the country.
-Italy, Belarus, Latvia: heterogeneous populations from no to moderate levels of resistance.
+Czech Republic: 2012 data show a generally stable situation with the majority of samples ranging from low to moderate resistance levels.

+Italy, Spain, Latvia, Slovakia: heterogeneous populations from no to moderate levels of resistance.

-Ukraine, Spain, Romania, Bulgaria, Russia Slovakia, Croatia: sampling in 2011 showed no to low levels of resistance.
+Ukraine, Russia: sampling in 2012 showed no to low levels of resistance.